Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

-It was possible to verify the transition during the recovering process (see Fig.8), that happened after the administration of the antagonist of Medetomidine, Atipamezole.
-Alterations started to be observed within about two minutes after the administration of the antagonist.
-Differently from the transition that happened during the anesthetic induction, in which the first alterations appeared, the transition happened rapidly and at once.
-During the recovering process, the transition revealed to be slower and more complex.
-The transition was not given at once, during the recovering there were moments in which functional clusters occupied large areas of the cortex (see Fig.8 A, C, L, R), periods in which the presence of communities were reduced substantially (see Fig.8 M, P, Q), and times which patterns respective to the state of anesthesia were observed (see Fig.8 D-J).
-Right after the first alterations occurred, community structures characteristic to the awake state were observed (see Fig.8 B) without any sort of gradual transition.
-Some minutes after the structure of the awake state seemed to be established, it was possible to observe some moments in which patterns of the state of anesthesia still appeared again, revealing the existence of an oscillatory shift between the two states.
+It was possible to verify the transition during the recovery process (see \hyperlink{FIGURE8}{$Figure \cdot 8$}).
+After administering the antagonist of Medetomidine, Atipamezole, noticeable alterations started within about two minutes.

+Different from the anesthetic induction, in which as soon as the first alterations occurred, the transition happened rapidly and at once.
+During the recovery process, the transition was slower and more complex.
+The transition was not given at once; during the recovery, there were moments in which functional clusters occupied large cortical areas (see \hyperlink{FIGURE8}{$Figure \cdot 8$, \mbox{\textit{Sub-Figures A, C, L, and R}}}).
+Periods in which the presence of communities was reduced substantially (see \hyperlink{FIGURE8}{$Figure \cdot 8$, \mbox{\textit{Sub-Figures M, P, and Q}}}) and times when patterns resembling the state of anesthesia were observed (see \hyperlink{FIGURE8}{$Figure \cdot 8$, \mbox{\textit{Sub-Figures D - J}}}).
+Right after the occurrence of the first alterations, community structures characteristic of the awake state were observed (see \hyperlink{FIGURE8}{$Figure \cdot 8$, \mbox{\textit{Sub-Figure B}}}) without a gradual transition.
+Some minutes after the structure of the awake state seemed established, it was possible to observe some moments in which patterns of the anesthetized state still appeared again, revealing the existence of an oscillatory shift between the two states.

 \end{multicols}

 \begin{multicols}{2}